catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] search using ignition
 [ ] add convert multitone to single tone
 [ ] add bonus into in lyrics
 [ ] duplicate lead to Rhythm
 [ ] update readme.md screenshots
 [ ] try db constant connection
-[ ] do i delete things three time, one more redundantly [ ] standardise genhash to the already exiusting maindb.GetHashCode [ ] copy imported files
+[ ] do i delete things three time, one more redundantly [ ] standardise genhash to the already exiusting maindb.GetHashCode [ ] copy imported files copied copied copied overrite rename buttons mac song gen errors at read dlc library

-copied copie coipied
-overrite rename buttons
-mac fails at readout
-Profiles should include also Format replace all does not exist come together lyrics each platform should have its own remote location delete moves to dupciates but does not add dupli if exists delete does not delete the actual files from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN year inconsitencies fix import current month why pack has that weird format when repacking groups add group at the beginning of song select incl groups has a small error standardization still w duplicates
+Profiles should include also Format replace all does not exist come together lyrics each platform should have its own remote location delete moves to duplicates but does not add dupli if exists delete does not delete the actual files from repack_audittrail INCUBUS REDEFINE MULTI SHOWS IN RED AT DUPLICATION MANAGEMENT SCREEN year inconsitencies (check should show these as well) fix import current month why packID has that weird format select incl groups has a small error standardization still w duplicates find missing..also should check folders mantra cannot be imported gasoline cannot be packed why songs get preview created at pack :) filename has [] covering artist name/album reset crashes maindb check originals vs original dbb why do i have duplciates on the ps3 preview fails multiple repacks cannto happen
-[x] live details should not be active if the song is not based on a live [x] Package Author:  Custom Song Creator Package Author: RepackedBy CATARA

-[x] clean maindb and others of Comments
+[x] when repacking groups add group at the beginning of song [x] live details should not be active if the song is not based on a live [x] Package Author:  Custom Song Creator Package Author: RepackedBy CATARA [x] remote still doesnt behave like other readonly boxes [x] clean maindb and others of Comments
 [x] when marking at dupli gne a pack_auditrail
 [x] duplicate should go into packed audit trail :)